 - The software platform is well developed and easy to navigate to find exactly what you are looking for.

-- Access to a mobile app so that you can study on the move.
+- Get access to the Coursera mobile app so that you can study on the move.

 - I like how the courses are split into Beginner, Intermediate and Advanced which means that you are not jumping in at the deep end.